Richard-Young/MSIS-Project/_posts/2019-10-25-Django-Application-Development-Part-Three.md

 I am realizing that Django’s initial database is a bit more primitive than what I need, since the data I need to store is more complicated in nature.
 However, I have some ideas for this coming week to work around this problem.

 ## Going Forward
 Next week, I will be submitting my final blog post for my MSIS project documentation.
 My project committee will then officially begin evaluating my progress throughout the course of this semester.

-Next week I am to have solved the problems discussed above and to be able to deliver a rough prototype.
+Hopefully by next week I will have solved the problems discussed above and will be able to deliver a rough prototype.